- Personal, social and emotional development

 Starting Full Time School

 In the term before children join our reception classes, parents and carers are invited to a “New Parents Meeting”.
-This is an opportunity to meet with the Headteacher, class teacher, office manager, school nurse and the Chair of Governing Body.
+This is an opportunity to meet with the Headteacher, class teacher, and office manager.
 During this meeting school routines and procedures are discussed.
 In addition a series of visits are arranged for the children to spend time with their teacher.